odan/odan.github.io/_posts/2021-01-22-slim4-framework-vs-micro-framework.md

 * cannot fulfill all the points in the above list
 * need support from a big community.
 * don't care about vendor lock-in
-* accept the risk of upgrading to the next framework version
+* accept the risks and costs of upgrading to the next framework version
 * don't care about high performance response times (SEO)
 * prefer to use bad and slow OOP/SQL abstractions like an ([N+1](https://stackoverflow.com/a/97253/1461181)) ORM
 * prefer framework specific "bundles" or "plugins" over pure composer packages